Week 1: Build a site that responds to scroll with animation and depth

 This was my first time using Framer’s scroll hooks instead of whileInView, and it unlocked a lot of control.

-Layout motion doesn’t have to be loud — subtle changes make scroll more immersive
+• Layout motion doesn’t have to be loud.
+Subtle changes can be immersive.

 Challenges: